-After learning about a certain cup of Helga Hufflepuff - which fit the description of a cup his cousin Bellatrix had bragged to him of, 'Having the honor of being asked to keep safe by The Dark Lord himself!', a long lost diadem of Ravenclaw and learning that the only remaining artifact of Gryffindor was a century ago lost sword, Regulus bid his farewell to his former headmaster.
+After learning about a certain cup of Helga Hufflepuff - which fit the description of a cup his cousin Bellatrix had bragged to him of, 'Having the honor of being asked to keep safe by The Dark Lord himself!', a long lost diadem of Ravenclaw and learning that the only remaining artifact of Gryffindor was a century ago lost sword, Regulus started to bid farewell to his former headmaster.

-Just as Regulus was about to descend the staircase Dumbledore spoke again, "Mr. Black, are you sure there isn't anything further you wish to discuss?
+"Mr. Black, are you sure there isn't anything further you wish to discuss?
 Perhaps I could be of more assistance to you if you told me what instigated your interest into Tom Riddle's past."

 "Good night, Mr. Black," Dumbledore intoned as the door closed behind his former pupil.